 He described such practices as failed attempts to humiliate the Palestinian people by targeting their prisoners and to undermine the high morale of the Palestinians after the resistance’s victory.

-He also mentioned that many detainees were brutally tortured during the so-called “military investigation”, causing them serious health problems, physical injuries and some of them couldn’t even walk or stand up for days; furthermore; they were deprived of medical treatment and were totally neglected.
+Torturing the detainees He also mentioned that many detainees were brutally tortured during the so-called “military investigation”, causing them serious health problems, physical injuries and some of them couldn’t even walk or stand up for days; furthermore; they were deprived of medical treatment and were totally neglected.

 As for the news about a “famine” in the Negev desert prison, Bawatna said: “the prison administration recently reduced the quantity of food served to the detainees who were mainly depending on the canteen, but the Israeli Prison Service also deprived them of the money they used to get from their families and so they could not buy from the canteen”.

-Bawatna said that after his release, “Mahmoud Shalatoh is the dean now; he was arrested in early May, 2012 and served 29 months of administrative detention periods.
+A new dean Bawatna said that after his release, “Mahmoud Shalatoh is the dean now; he was arrested in early May, 2012 and served 29 months of administrative detention periods.
 He hails from Aboud village, south of Ramallah, and is held in Negev prison.

 He noted that the number of the administrative detainees is about 500 after the latest arrest campaign last June, adding that only few of them were released.